 Figure 4: Account Setup and Registration

-Figure 5: Certificate Acquisition
+Figure 5: STI Certificate Acquisition

-Lifecycle Management of certificates
+Lifecycle Management of STI certificates

-There are a number of lifecycle processes that can happen on each of the three main participants in the SHAKEN Certificate Framework lifecycle.
+There are a number of lifecycle processes that can happen for each of the three main participants in the SHAKEN Certificate Framework lifecycle.

-For the STI-PA, there is a role in the management and upkeep of the verification of Service Providers and the potential need to revoke the certificate used to sign the Service Provider Code token.
+Tthe STI-PA has a role in the management and upkeep of the verification of Service Providers and the potential need to revoke the STI-PA certificate used to sign the Service Provider Code token.

-For the STI-CA, they provide the capability to renew or update certificates for Service Providers through standard ACME interface capabilities.
+The STI-CA provides the capability to renew or update STI certificates for Service Providers through standard ACME interface capabilities.

-For the Service Provider the ability to manage, renew and update certificates and the ability to renew Service Provide Code tokens as credentials used to obtain STI certificates is the main lifecycle component of the certificate management process as part of the SHAKEN certificate framework.
+The Service Provider has the ability to manage, renew and update STI certificates and the ability to renew Service Provide Code tokens as credentials used to obtain STI certificates as part of the SHAKEN certificate framework.

-Certificate updates/rotation best practices
+STI Certificate updates/rotation best practices

-Consideration of the impact of switching certificates and other certificate management impacts while there are in flight calls should be considered.
+Consideration of the impact of switching STI certificates and other certificate management impacts while there are in flight calls should be considered.
 Standard CRL techniques should be considered the initial preferred way of signaling the expiry of a certificate.
 OCSP techniques could be considered in the future.

 [Editors’ note: Look at RFC 6489 (BCP 174) for how a CA performs a planned rollover.]